My premium is going up. Why?

 The Plan has proven very effective as various stats and published reports confirm.
 The private auto insurance market in Québec remains competitive, which benefits consumers.

-“Moreover, it is generally accepted that, at any point in time, variances in rates between insurers for the same policyholder profiles point to healthy competition.”1
+“Moreover, it is generally accepted that, at any point in time, variances in rates between insurers for the same policyholder profiles point to healthy competition.

 Such strong competition in the market is not new.
-However, it explains the successive drop in the average auto insurance premium observed during a 10-year period, from 2004 to 2014, from which consumers benefited.
-In 2017, the average premium was $564, comparable to 2007.2
+However, it explains the successive drop in the average auto insurance premium observed during a 10-year period, from 2004 to 2014.
+The average premium has changed little during many years, from which consumers benefited.

 The data published annually by Groupement des assureurs automobiles points to the need for higher premiums, as is currently the case.

-Over a five-year period, from 2012 to 2017, total claim costs (collision, theft, etc.) and claims settlement were up 35%, while the average premium, for the same period, rose only 6%.
+From 2009 to 2019, average claims costs-collision were up 32% the average premium, for the same period, rose only 2% annually.

-Despite this increase, Québec has the lowest auto insurance premiums in Canada.
+Despite this increase, Québec has the lowest auto insurance premiums in Canada (see excerpt above).